grrob015/osticket-setup/README.md

 Extract the files on your virtual machine, and we'll be ready to begin!

+**Note:** if you don't want to download the files through google drive, the official [osTicket installation documentation](https://docs.osticket.com/en/latest/Getting%20Started/Installation.html) has a lot of helpful links.

 ![1  extracted files in a vm](https://github.com/user-attachments/assets/cdb55077-4522-450e-be96-15aa8e58af57)

 ## Enabling IIS (Internet Information Services) for Windows